 April 4th 1968.
-Martin Luther King, Jr was shot and killed.
+Martin Luther King, Jr was assassinated in Memphis, Tennessee.

-New York’s senator Robert Kennedy, wanted to deliver the devastating news to the people of Indianapolis.
+Robert Kennedy, that was at the time serving as senator of New York, wanted personally to deliver the shocking news to the people of Indianapolis.

 In his improvised speech, he informed the gathered crowd of the assassination, adding:

 ‘… But we have to make an effort in the United States, we have to make an effort to understand, to get beyond these rather difficult times.

 My favorite poet was Aeschylus.
 He once wrote: “Even in our sleep, pain which cannot forget falls drop by drop upon the heart, until, in our own despair, against our will, comes wisdom through the awful grace of God.”